The Encyclopedia of American Songs and Musicals

-He did not hesitate if necessary to physically eliminate his competitors and knew when corrupt officials.
+He did not hesitate if necessary to physically eliminate his competitors and knew how to corrupt officials.
 Bill Thompson, himself, the mayor of Chicago was suspected of having sworn allegiance to Al Capone.

 1930 begins with Gaetano Reina's murder.
 He was a New York hood working for Joe Masseria, one of the big hitters of the city.
 Reina was for some time suspected of getting closer to Salvatore Maranzano, head of the rival clan.
 Masseria was himself to order the murder of his lieutenant.
-The case triggered a new war between the various Sicilian gangs of which Maranzano goes out temporarily victorious before being shot down in September, 1931 by Vincent " Mad Dog " Coll, a killer in Lucky Luciano's orders.
+The case triggered a new war between the various Sicilian gangs of which Maranzano goes out temporarily victorious before being shot down in September, 1931 by Vincent " Mad Dog " Coll, a killer under Lucky Luciano's orders.

-3 Gunfights are at the time sadly current in the underworld.
+3 Gunfights are, at the time, sadly current in the underworld.
 Everybody still has in mind the Valentine's Day massacre that took place on February 14, 1929 in the Chicago suburbs.
 Seven mobsters who worked for Bugs Moran of the North Side Irish gang specialized in bootlegging, were killed having fallen in a real ambush.
-The investigation since clearly points out the Capone clan but it tramples due to the threats exerted on those who would dare to testify.
-The dispute between Moran and Capone goes back to several years: in 1925 at first, Moran attempted to murder Johnny Torrio the boss of Capone but this one miraculously survived despite numerous injuries.
+The investigation since clearly pointed out the Capone clan but it trampled due to the threats exerted on those who would dare to testify.
+The dispute between Moran and Capone went back to several years: in 1925 at first, Moran attempted to murder Johnny Torrio, the boss of Capone, but the latter miraculously survived, despite numerous injuries.
 He recurred the following year by tackling this time directly Capone, without more success.
 The St Valentine’s day, however aroused real emotion in public opinion and prompted the federal government to react, at last.
-It began this time to look very closely at the illicit activities of Al Capone.
+It began this time to focus very closely on Al Capone's illicit activities.
 In April 1930, the Commission on Crime in Chicago declares Capone Public Enemy No. 1.

 They choose a young agent named Eliot Ness, already assignated to the Bureau of Prohibition, to lead the hunt against the boss of the mob.
 Thus was created the section of the legendary " Untouchables ".